suoko/spfilezilla/README.md

 # spfilezilla

-This is modified verision of https://spfilezilla.codeplex.com/downloads/get/1488499 to work on linux workmachines.
+This is modified version of https://spfilezilla.codeplex.com/downloads/get/1488499 to work on linux workmachines.

-It will let you access both onedrive for business and sharepoint document libraries
+It will let you access both OnedriveForBusiness and sharepoint document libraries

 -----------------